jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 3. All end-of-life (no longer manufactured) components for this project are listed in table A1.
 4. Always verify the orientation and location of all IC's before attaching.
 Components in common with the origianl Amiga 2000 generally have the same reference as used on the Amiga 2000.
 However, some components have been removed and others have been added with unique references.

-## Where To Get Amiga Custom ICs and Parts
+## Where To Get Amiga Custom ICs and Legacy Parts

 The best source of parts for this project is a dead or dying Amiga 2000 board.
 Otherwise, many of the Amiga legacy IC's and parts can be obatined from various internet suppliers.
 The only exception seems to be Buster.
 It is very difficult to find.
 Beware the original Buster revision (318075-01) has a buffering error and cannot be used without a "Buster Tower".
 Be sure to use the one specifically listed in Table A1 or build a replacement option.

 Likewise, be sure to obtain the correct CIA part numbers.
 The "A" or "A1" version is for the Amiga.
-The non-"A" version was used in Commodore's 8-bit hardware.
+The non-"A" version was used in Commodore 8-bit hardware.

+You will need an oscillator installed at X1 or X2 to generate a clock signal.
+You can find 5V TTL oscillators from various legacy suppliers in the 14-DIP format.
+In the event you cannot find one, you can use a 3.3V CMOS oscillator of the same frequency in position X2.
+See Table A1.
+Install only one.
+Do not populate both X1 and X2.

 ## Component Orientation